Manasva504/ai-chatbot-widget/README.md

 Python / FastAPI / Uvicorn · Gemini API (`gemini-2.5-flash-lite`) · vanilla JS

-`frontend/demo.html` is a fake bakery site to see the widget working.
+`frontend/demo.html` is a fake(example) bakery site to see the widget working.